-Along with its two existing fixed charge cover ratio and debt to EBITDA ratio covenants, as part of the extended facility agreement the Group must also adhere to a capitalisation ratio covenant.
-All covenants have been complied with during the financial years ended 30 June 2020 & 30 June 2019.
+As part of the extended facility agreement the Group must adhere to three covenants, a fixed charge cover ratio, debt to EBITDA ratio and a capitalisation ratio covenant.
+All covenants have been complied with during the financial years ended 30 June 2021 & 30 June 2020.